Herder Memorial Trophy: The trophy

 The original Herder was retired in 2007 and is now on display in the Newfoundland & Labrador Hockey Hall of Fame which is located at the Corner Brook Civic Centre.
 Since 2007 a replica has been awarded to the championship teams.

 Conditions placed by the trophy donor

-The Herder family attached eight conditions to their donation of the Herder Memorial Trophy to govern competition for the all-Newfoundland amateur hockey championship:
+in 1935, the Herder family attached eight conditions to the donation of the Herder Memorial Trophy to govern competition for the all-Newfoundland amateur hockey championship: